 I have a close relationship with both my parents and am so lucky they live close-by.
 My mother is still always there for me and for my children too.
 It was because of her continuous support, encouragement and assistance that I was able to complete my Masters degree in teaching with two young children – one was a newborn at the time.

-Despite all the challenges that Mum endured, she still somehow miraculously managed to put home cooked meals on the table, hosted Ramadan dinners and quite often whipped up my much-loved cheese dessert, Halawet al Jibn.
+Despite all the challenges that Mum endured, she still somehow miraculously managed to put home-cooked meals on the table, host Ramadan dinners and quite often whip up my much-loved cheese dessert, Halawet al Jibn.

 I now carry on this tradition and make it for my own family.
 I turn my head around as I am mixing the pot and notice my own girls watching, eyes wide open, their attention completely fixated on what I am making.

 Ramadan is a time to get in touch with your spirituality; the month of reflection, giving and uniting.
 Ramadan teaches us that food is something very special, and that it is much more than just for sustenance.

 Our families gather to eat together, to socialise, to celebrate and to gain rewards from feeding others.
 And as we gather, we pass along recipes and food traditions to the next generation.
 Food is part of our cultural identities and one of the ties that bind us together.
 So, whether we all consciously think about it or not, our family food traditions are part of our family history.

 Blessings to all those hands that cook and produce meals and desserts for their families during this holy month!

 Share this story